t-mochizuki/gnu-global-plug-in-parser/README.md

 global -xr '.*'
 ```

-Or use a environment variable `GTAGSLABEL`.
+Or use an environment variable `GTAGSLABEL`.